Article written by: Molly Ward, LCSW (She/Hers)

 Reach Out For More Support

-If you’re needing more support in talking with your teen about marijuana use, we offer teen therapy and family therapy to help facilitate these conversations and empower you to apply this at home.
+If you’re needing more support in talking with your about use, we offer therapy and family therapy in Denver, Colorado to help facilitate these conversations and empower you to apply this at home.
 You’re taking on an incredible task in the midst of doing the hardest job in the world.
 Don’t be afraid to ask for help.

 Molly is a Licensed Clinical Social Worker who works with teens, young adults, families, and couples providing support for substance use concerns, healthy body image, anxiety, depression, and ADHD.

 She is trained in family systems and uses a collaborative approach to helping clients learn ways of managing life and relationship stress.